Two-person rule

-The two-man rule is a control mechanism designed to achieve a high level of security for especially critical material or operations.
+The two-person rule is a control mechanism designed to achieve a high level of security for especially critical material or operations.
 Under this rule, access and actions require the presence of two or more authorized people at all times.

 United States: nuclear weapons

 Per US Air Force Instruction (AFI) 91-104, "the two-person concept" is designed to prevent accidental or malicious launch of nuclear weapons by a single individual.

 In the case of Minuteman missile launch crews, once a launch order is received, both operators must agree that it is valid by comparing the authorization code in the order against a Sealed Authenticator (a special sealed envelope containing a verification code).
 These Sealed Authenticators are stored in a safe which has two separate locks.
 Each operator has the key to only one lock, so neither can open the safe alone.
 Also, each operator has one of two launch keys; once the order is verified, they must insert the keys in slots on the control panel and turn them simultaneously.
 As a further precaution, the slots for the two launch keys are positioned far enough apart to make it impossible for one operator to reach both of them at once.
-For additional protection, the missile crew in another launch control center must do the same for the missiles to be launched.
+For additional protection, the crew in another launch control center must verify the authorization code and turn their keys for the missiles to be launched.
 A total of four keys are thus required to initiate a launch.

 On a submarine, both the commanding officer and the executive officer must agree that the order to launch is valid and then mutually authorize the launch with their operations personnel.
 Instead of another party who would confirm a missile launch as in the case of land-based ICBMs, a third officer – the Weapons Officer – must also confirm the launch.
-In addition, the set of keys is distributed among the key personnel on the submarine and the keys are kept in safes (each of these crew members has access only to his or her keys).
+In addition, the set of keys is distributed among the key personnel on the submarine, and the keys are kept in safes (each of these crew members has access only to their key).
 Some keys are stored in special safes on board which are secured by combination locks.
 Nobody on board has the combination to open these safes; the unlock key comes as a part of the launch order (Emergency Action Message) from the higher authority.

 Journalist Ron Rosenbaum has pointed out that, once the order is issued, the process is entirely concerned with authenticating the identity of the commanding officers and the authenticity of the order, and there are no safeguards to verify that the order or the person issuing it is actually sane.
 Notably, Major Harold Hering was discharged from the Air Force for asking the question, "How can I know that an order I receive to launch my missiles came from a sane President?"

-The two-man rule only applies in the missile silos and submarines; there is no check on the US president's sole authority to order a nuclear launch.
+The two-person rule only applies in the missile silos and submarines; there is no check on the US president's sole authority to order a nuclear launch.